 One of my drug unit officers got into the habit of carrying his Glock semi-auto with an empty chamber.
 In order to conceal the weapon, he carried it inside the front of his pants.
 While the Glock is a perfectly safe weapon, the officer feared that an accidental discharge could cause him irreparable damage.
-He reasoned he’d just draw the weapon, and he’d quickly rack a round into the chamber… just like the television cops do it.
+He reasoned he’d draw the weapon, and he’d rack a round into the chamber… just like the television cops.

 Training is a Powerful Thing

-The Baltimore Police Department maintained a policy prohibiting the carrying of a backup gun, but that didn’t keep some police officers from carrying a BUG.
-Long before I gained any level of experience, I can remember one officer showing me how he only loaded five chambers of his revolver.
+The Baltimore Police Department maintained a policy prohibiting the carrying of a backup gun.
+However, that didn’t keep some police officers from carrying a BUG.
+A a recruit, I remember one officer showing me how he only loaded five chambers of his revolver.
 He reasoned that if a suspect gained control of his revolver, the first pull of the trigger would cause the hammer to fall on an empty chamber.
 This would give the officer time to draw his backup gun and shoot the suspect.

-Even in that early and inexperienced stage of my career, I could recognize the folly of that wisdom.
-I knew that the probability of that officer encountering a suspect already armed with his own gun was much greater than the officer losing control of his.
-It should be obvious that in the event that officer had to draw and fire his weapon, that empty chamber could not be viewed as anything other than a disadvantage.
+Even in that inexperienced stage of my career, I could recognize the folly of that wisdom.
+I knew that the probability of that officer encountering a suspect already armed with a gun was greater than the officer losing control of his.
+It should be obvious that if that officer had to draw and fire his weapon, that empty chamber could not be anything other than a disadvantage.

 Good Arguments for a Backup Gun

-In my early career, Baltimore experienced a number of officers being shot and killed with their own weapons, but that problem was due – almost entirely — to the swivel holster for the .38 caliber revolver.
+In my early career, Baltimore experienced a number of officers being shot and killed with their own weapons.
+That problem was due – almost entirely — to the swivel holster for the .38 caliber revolver.
 If that hammer strap came undone, that gun was totally unsecured.

 During that period, a Baltimore officer was pursuing a suspect.
 Shots were exchanged during the pursuit.
 The officer fired his revolver empty.
 Instead of the suspect taking the opportunity to continue his escape, he ran back to the officer and executed the officer while he was attempting to reload.
 That was then.
 Today, that outcome would probably be much different where the officer is armed with a rapid reload semi-auto.